Culture and Resources

 Families make different decisions depending on the resources that they have access to.
 Culture has a big influence on how individuals utilize resources.
 If you were raised not to use a bank account, for example, you may find yourself facing day-to-day challenges that are different from you neighbor of a different culture.

 If you or your organization assist others with personal, financial, and/or community resource use, it's important to understand the relationship between culture and resources.

 Building Awareness of Culture & Resources — Take-and-teach curriculum to help people expand family-serving professionals' capacity and broaden their perceptions of culture and resources.
 Available as free downloads.

 Paying Cash: No Problem? — Some groups primarily pay in cash vs. other forms of payment; understand how to stay safe with cash.

-Consulates in Minnesota — Review the three consulates available in Minnesota and get an overview about the 18 countries which comprise the Minnesota Consular Corps.
+Consulates in Minnesota — Review the three consulates available in Minnesota and get an overview of the 30 countries that comprise the Minnesota Consular Corps.

 Sending Money Home: Remittance — Find out about remittances, the challenges of remittances, and why remittances are sent; particularly useful for people working with Latino groups.

 Dollar Works 2 — Teach others how to manage their personal finances and make sound decisions with money.
 Resources in English and Spanish.

 Supporting Agriculture Workers from Mexico: Balancing Work and Family Demands — University of Minnesota Extension and Department of Family Social Science — Short videos, lesson plans, and activities help agriculture-sector employers better understand and support their workers from Spanish-speaking countries.

 Additional Resources for Latino Families and Their Employers — Lists online resources in the areas of education and literacy, interpreting, human rights and immigration, and more.